cfw-guide/ios.cfw.guide/docs/en_US/guides/trollstore/trollstar.md

 - A device running iOS/iPadOS 16.0 to 16.6.1
 - The Tips app installed to your device
 - The latest version of [Sideloadly](https://sideloadly.io/)
-- The latest version of [iTunes](https://www.apple.com/itunes/download/win32) if on Windows
+- The latest version of [iTunes](https://www.apple.com/itunes/download/win64) if on Windows.
 - The latest version of [TrollStar](https://github.com/34306/TrollStar/releases/latest)

 ## Installing the application